Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 from latest snapshot

 Compliance & Settlement Risk: USDT's issuer concentration creates counterparty risk for institutions with settlement exposure.
-The Issuer HHI measures how much of the market a single company controls — at 3944, a single-issuer event (regulatory action, reserve crisis, or technical failure at Tether) would affect the majority of global stablecoin settlement volume.
-FATF's 2024 guidance identifies USDT's Tron concentration as a primary AML scrutiny vector for VASPs.
+The Issuer HHI measures how much of the market a single company controls, at 4340, a single-issuer event (regulatory action, reserve crisis, or technical failure at Tether) would affect the majority of global stablecoin settlement volume.
+FATF has also highlighted stablecoin misuse risks, including cases involving USDT on Tron in laundering and unhosted-wallet contexts[2].

 Daily HHI computed on issuer-aggregated market caps.
 Sky/MakerDAO (DAI + USDS + sUSDS), Ethena (USDE + sUSDe + USDtb), Circle (USDC + EURC), and Tether (USDT + EURT) are each counted as single issuers.
 The result is a truer picture of systemic concentration than coin-level HHI.